-If you’re not a fan of squats, lunges or glute bridges, you’re in luck.
-These bodyweight-focused butt exercises work your booty in different ways, while strengthening your core, inner thighs and quads.
-Plus, by recruiting muscles in your arms and upper body, you’ll get a total-body burn.
-Quicken the pace to increase your heart rate, too.
+If you’re not a fan of squats, lunges or glute bridges, we’ve got plenty more butt exercises for you to try.
+These bodyweight-focused butt exercises work your booty in unique ways, while strengthening your core, inner thighs and quads.
+Plus, by recruiting muscles in your arms and upper body, you’ll get a total-body workout in one move.
+Quicken the pace to increase your heart rate.
 But how many reps can you do?
 Try a few of these moves to find out!

 35. Jump Squats

-Get your heart rate up and your booty burning with this plyometric variation of the squat.
+Get your heart rate up and your booty burning with this plyometric variation of the squat — one of the best for creating powerful movements.
 As you explode up, be sure to land back softly on your heels with your knees bent.

 36. Roundhouse Kicks

-You’ll feel like a kickboxing pro with this butt-sculpting kick.
-In a shallow squat position, you’ll kick with your left leg to the side, while punching your left arm out.
+You’ll feel like a kickboxing pro with this butt-sculpting exercise.
+In a shallow squat position, kick with your left leg to the side, while punching your left arm out.